ElisVoid333/VR_Tactile/ReadMe.txt

 There is a desk with a mug and on the left side and the user is meant to try picking it up and placing it on the plane to their right on the desk.

-The first Condition is a bare hand interaction using hand tracking.
+The First cCondition is a bare hand interaction using hand tracking.
 The User uses their bare hands to interact with the mug on the desk and pick it up to place it on the target.
 The Hand tracking should be enabled by placing the controllers on the desk and moving your hands in front of the headset until it triggers and your virtual hands appear.